ztianai/reusable-donut-chart/README.md

 ## Step 6 Modify and Change the look of the Donut Chart
 > Now you have a donut chart show up, you can use a couple methods to change the look of it.
 > Take a look at chart methods inside `DonutChart.js`.
 There are total 10 methods that you can call to change the look of this donut chart.
+When using these calls, call them on the donut instance you created earlier and pass in a number value as the parameter in order to change the value of these properties.

 > `height` and `width` allow you to adjust the size of the svg element that is rendering the chart